Karen Palacio, Ø

 Audio-reactive, rhythmic, and synesthetic Livecoding

-During November 2023, I traveled to Cali, Colombia, participating in the international meeting of Arts and Digital Cultures MASS.
+During November 2023, I travelled to Cali, Colombia, participating in the international meeting of Arts and Digital Cultures MASS.
 I participated as a guest artist and representative of the Continuous Present program, a national program of artists, scientists, and technologists with a federal character, supported by the Bunge and Borne Foundation, Williams Foundation, and Andreani Foundation.
 In Cali, I taught the collaboratory: "Audio-reactive and synesthetic live coding."

 Live coding of visuals is a technique that mixes programming, improvisation, and rhythm with live audiovisual development.
 It is a challenge of being in the present and attentive listening that offers surprising visual results.